 Fees | The standard management fee is 1% of assets annually, which is also our highest applicable fee.
 Net returns are computed by subtracting the highest applicable fee (1% on an annual basis, or 0.083% monthly) on a monthly basis from the gross composite monthly return, and the resulting monthly net figures are compounded to calculate the annual net return.
 In 2009, one account in the composite paid a fee higher than the usual highest applicable fee, at 1.16%.
 That fee level is used to compute the 2009 net figure, which is 24.27%.
 Actual investment advisory fees incurred by clients may vary.
 Composite performance is presented on a gross-of-fees and net-of-fees basis and includes the reinvestment of all income.
 The net returns are reduced by all actual fees and transactions costs incurred.
 The percent of non-fee paying assets in the composite is 0%.
 The annual composite dispersion is an asset-weighted standard deviation calculated for the accounts in the Composite the entire year.
-Prior to 2018, internal dispersion was calculated using the equal weighted standard deviation for the accounts in the Composite the entire year.
 Risk measures presented are calculated using gross-of-fees performance.
 Policies for valuing portfolios, calculating performance, and preparing compliant presentations are available upon request.